glennlea1525/Latex-for-Docs/add-font-selection-support-and-define-fonts.md

----
-title: Adding Font Selection Support and Defining Fonts
+# Adding Font Selection Support and Defining Fonts

-description: Define the base font for your document and font support for monospaced font and font size specifications.
+Define the base font for your document and font support for monospaced font and font size specifications.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 Setting fonts in LaTeX is not an obvious task.
 It is, to be honest, rather cumbersome.
 I should start with the basis.